As you complete your first year of middle school, I have a few things I’d like you to know:

 Not everyone will get you.
 Be patient.
 You will continue to find your people.

-Even if you aren’t a natural athlete~GRIT will be the characteristic that seperates you.
+Even if you aren’t a natural athlete, grit will be the characteristic that separates you.

 When you run, you have an angel on your shoulder.

 Friends aren’t meant to be collected.
 Good ones last a lifetime.

 Girls.
 It’s OK for them to be “just friends” because you are too young for romance, anyway.
 The good ones will secretly like your shyness.

 Be Confident.
 It’s not cocky to embrace your strengths.

 Talking is better than texting.

 Teenagers are weird.
 And you are almost one of them.
 It’s OK.
 It’ll pass.

 Calling an adult “Sir” or “Ma’am” shows respect.
 And also points out you are not from around here.
 Military kids are unique in that way; be quiet during the National Anthem, face the flag, and take off your hat.